JuliaIO/EzXML.jl/README.md

 ## Core concepts

-The main types exported from this package are `Document` and `Node`.  `Document` represents an entire XML document and `Node` are components of it.
-Everything in an XML tree is a `Node` object: document, element, text, attribute, comments, and so on.
+The main types exported from this package are `Document` and `Node`.  `Document` represents an entire XML/HTML document and `Node` are components of it.
+Everything in an XML/HTML tree is a `Node` object: document, element, text, attribute, comments, and so on.
 A document object of `Document` type is a thin wrapper to a document node of `Node` type.
 This design leads to simplicity of interfaces because tree-traversal functions always return `Node` objects.
 In addition, the type